iipharma/transpharmer-repo/README.md

 ---

 TransPharmer is an innovative generative model that integrates interpretable topological pharmacophore fingerprints with generative pre-training transformer (GPT) for de novo molecule generation.
-TransPharmer can be used to explore pharmacophorically similar and structurally diverse ligands and has been successfully applied to design novel kinase inhibitors with low-nanomolar potency and high selectivity.
+TransPharmer can be used to explore pharmacophorically similar and structurally diverse ligands and **has been successfully applied to design novel kinase inhibitors with low-nanomolar potency and high selectivity**.
 The workflow of TransPharmer is illustrated in the figure below.

 For more details, please refer to the [arXiv paper](https://arxiv.org/abs/2401.01059).